comrob/laicg/README.md

 python -m paralysis_recovery_test.run my_new_experiment test
 python -m paralysis_recovery_test.run my_new_experiment eval
 ```
+> If 'AssertionError: Conection to hexapodfailed' appears, restart the simulator.
 ### Evaluation
 The **eval** command generates files in *paralysis_recovery_test/results/reports*.
 1. On the right, log-odds evolution ( zero-model:best model (black), paralysis:walking (cyan)) where the value lesser than zero (below the red dash line) indicates that the former is less likely than the latter.
 On the left, the result path of robot going towards goal location [-100,-100].